-13.1 Normally, within two months of the Accounting Reference Date of the Trust in each year an amount, as determined by the Manager in accordance with the trust deed, will be paid or allocated to Unitholders by way of a distribution.

-- 13.2 The Annual Income Allocation Date for the Trust is 30th April.
+- 13.1 Distributions of income for the Scheme are made on or before the annual income allocation date in each year. - 13.2 Normally, within two months of the Accounting Reference Date of the Trust in each year an amount, as determined by the Manager in accordance with the trust deed, will be paid or allocated to Unitholders by way of a distribution. - 13.3 The Annual Income Allocation Date for the Trust is 30th April.
 The Trustee is also authorised to make interim distributions.
-The interim allocation date for the Trust is 31st October, or such other date or dates as the Manager may determine. - 13.3 Grouping for equalisation is permitted under the trust deed.
+The interim allocation date for the Trust is 31st October, or such other date or dates as the Manager may determine. - 13.4 Grouping for equalisation is permitted under the trust deed.
 This means that Units purchased during an accounting period will contain in their purchase price an amount called equalisation which represents a proportion of the net income of the Trust already accrued up to the date of purchase.
 The total of this amount is taken and each Unitholder shall be refunded an averaged proportion as part of their first distribution, which for tax purposes is treated as being a return of capital.
-Grouping periods shall be each interim accounting period and the period between the end of any interim accounting period and the end of the annual accounting period. - 13.4 Any unclaimed distribution funds will be held in an unclaimed distribution account.
+Grouping periods shall be each interim accounting period and the period between the end of any interim accounting period and the end of the annual accounting period. - 13.5 Any unclaimed distribution funds will be held in an unclaimed distribution account.

-Distributions may be forfeited if not claimed within a six-year period and will become part of the capital property.
+Distributions may be forfeited if not claimed within a six-year period and will become part of the capital property